José Enrique Fernández de Moya: Political career

 He joined the People's Party in 1991 and served as provincial president of the party's youth organization, Nuevas Generaciones, from 1994 to 1995.
 From 1996 to 2000, he was the party's Secretary General in Jaén, and in 2000, he became its president.
 Between 2002 and 2015, he was Deputy Secretary General of the Andalusian People's Party, responsible for Studies and Programs.
 He was a member of the Andalusian Parliament during the 7th and 8th legislatures.
 In 2011, he was elected senator for the province of Jaén, a position he held until 2015.

-In 2017, he stepped down as provincial president of the People's Party in Jaén, endorsing Juan Diego Requena Ruíz as his successor.
+In 2017, he stepped down as provincial president of the People's Party in Jaén, endorsing Juan Diego Requena as his successor.
 Requena won in a controversial primary election in which Fernández de Moya and the then-General Coordinator of the party in Jaén, Miguel Contreras, allegedly committed irregularities to prevent the victory of Miguel Moreno Lorente, the mayor of Porcuna, who was favored by party members.